 Keep going ahead over The Ashes access road, past Aldi supermarket on your left, to the main road – Edgbaston Road, with Edgbaston Test Cricket Ground straight ahead of you on the other side of the road (after approx 55 metres).

-Continue along the cycle lane/pavement until you come to a pedestrian crossing over the road (after approx 380 metres).
+Continue along the cycle superhighway until just before you come to a pedestrian crossing over the road (after approx 380 metres).

-Cross over here, and then turn left and immediate right at the lights to head up Sir Harry’s Road.
+Turn left just before this crossing to head up Sir Harry’s Road.
 Cycle all the way up Sir Harrys Road to where it finishes at the junction with Wellington Road (for approx 575 metres).

 Cross straight over the road here to continue cycling straight ahead along Ampton Road to the next junction with Arthur Road (after approx 185 metres).
 Turn right onto Arthur Road and cycle along here, following it round to the left, to just past the junction with Carpenter Road.

-Look for the cycle lane white paint markings in the middle of the road here as you will be leaving the road to head down a passageway off to your right, marked with cycling signs, between buildings, which takes you out onto Pakenham Road.
+Look for the cycle lane white paint markings in the middle of the road here as you will be leaving the road to head down a passageway off to your right (just before the Co-op store), marked with cycling signs, between buildings, which takes you out onto Melton Drive / Pakenham Road.

 Continue to cycle along Pakenham Road to the crossroads with Charlotte Road (after approx 325 metres).
 Cross straight over into Ryland Road and cycle along until you reach the green space on your left (after approx 230 metres) then take the path diagonally across the green space on your left that leads to the cycle/pedestrian crossing over the main A4540 Lee Bank Middleway.